Éder (footballer, born 1995)

-Éder Ferreira Graminho (born 5 April 1995), simply known as Éder, is a Brazilian footballer who currently plays as a central defender for América Mineiro.
+Éder Ferreira Graminho (born 5 April 1995), simply known as Éder, is a Brazilian footballer who currently plays as a central defender for Ceará.

 Career

 Bahia

 Éder made his league debut against Flamengo BA on 11 February 2016.
 He scored his first goal for the club against Fluminense de Feira on 23 February 2017, scoring in the 30th minute.

 Novorizontino

 Éder made his league debut against Mirassol on 17 January 2018.
 He scored his first goal against Linense on 19 February 2018, scoring in the 30th minute.

 Athletico Paranaense

 Éder made his league debut against Cascavel CR on 19 January 2019.

 Sport Recife

 Éder made his league debut against CRB on 12 June 2019.

 Loan to Atlético Goianiense

 Éder made his league debut against CRAC on 20 February 2020.

 Atlético Goianiense

 During his full spell with the club, Éder made his league debut against Anápolis Futebol Clube on 7 March 2021.
 He scored his first goal for the club against São Paulo on 5 June 2021, scoring in the 23rd minute.